hengkar/Human-Activity-Recognition-Using-Smartphones-Data-Set/README.md

 Default filename is called "tidy_data.txt" if there is no argument specified in MakeTidyData()

 ## Output of the analysis
-The output of the analysis should be clean and tidy dataset that contain activity, subject and measures for all required features (i.e., mean or standard deviation).
-Each variable in the tidy dataset measure should be in one column.
+The output of the analysis should be clean and tidy data set that contain activity, subject and measures for all required features (i.e., mean or standard deviation).
+Each variable in the tidy data set measure should be in one column.
 And each different observation of that variable should be in a different row.